 Compiled by Karen Kennedy

-What’s next: All will receive another reading at the next meeting.
+What’s next: All will receive further readings at the Feb.
+17 meeting.